nancynorton/live_local/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 You can `eject` at any time.
 This command will remove the single build dependency from your project.

+# Now you are ready to go!

+Feel free to traverse our site, look at restaurants, add your own, make a profile, and more!